Royal College of Physicians: History

 The college was based at three sites in the City of London near St Paul's Cathedral, before moving to Pall Mall East (overlooking Trafalgar Square), and then to its current location in Regent's Park.

 The first Harveian Librarian was Christopher Merret, a fellow of the college and a friend of Harvey.
 He was set up with a lifetime appointment that compensated him with room and board and a small stipend.
 In 1666, the Great Fire of London destroyed many of the rooms and most of the books, so they tried to break the contract with Merret, but he fought them at the King's Court, claiming it was a lifetime appointment.
 He eventually lost the case, was expelled from the Fellowship, had to seek private lodgings and return the books he had rescued from the fire.

 The college became the licensing body for medical books in the late seventeenth century, and sought to set new standards in learning through its own system of examinations.
 The college's tradition of examining continues to this day and it is still perhaps how the college is best known to the general public.

 The Royal College of Physicians celebrated its 500-year anniversary in 2018.

-Membership and fellowship
+Membership, fellowship, and RCP roles

 Membership

 The MRCP(UK) postnominal is used by doctors who have passed the examinations for the Diploma of Membership of the Royal Colleges of Physicians of the United Kingdom, which are held jointly by all of the UK Royal Colleges of Physicians.
 Holders of the MRCP(UK) may also become "Collegiate Members" of the London College (using the additional post-nominal MRCP(Lond)) and/or of the other two UK colleges.
 Affiliate membership of the Royal College of Physicians is a similar level of membership as collegiate membership, but is awarded to senior doctors without MRCP(UK).
 Both Collegiate Members and Affiliate Members may be considered for advancement to fellowship of the college.

 The college also has associate, medical student, and foundation doctor levels of membership.